 4 Preparing Your XSD File

 We have used some of the basic functionalities of Excel to help us out creating the first part of our XSD structure.
 For a proper XSD file, we still need to have a header and a footer.
-This is where your favourite text editor comes in (for example, Brackets).
+This is where your favorite text editor comes in (for example, Brackets).

 To prepare your XSD file, follow these steps: